GreenLightning07/Loyola-Art-Blog/README.md

 No gaming or hacking software is allowed on this machine as well.

 Secure Shell (SSH) is a open-source tool for users to remotely connect to other machines via the command line.
-It is the ONLY critical service that is allowed and it needs to be secured.
+It is the ONLY service that is allowed and it needs to be secured.

 All users are to have a secure password, and password complexity must be